ashah18/CS1660Final/README.md

 ### Google_Cloud_Function/main.py

 This file contains the code for a Google Cloud Function that is deployed on Google Cloud.
-The function is triggered by a file upload in Google Cloud Storage bucket.
+A file upload in Google Cloud Storage bucket triggers the function.

 The function's code handles the preprocessing part and sends the preprocessed image to the vertex ai endpoint, where the model resides.
 It also recives the output from the model and sends it to the API using ngrok.